smfm-project/sen2mosaic/docs/source/command_line.rst

 -----------------

 Once you have Sentinel-2 (Level 1C) data, the next step is to perform atmospheric correction and identify clouds and cloud shadows.
 This step is based on `sen2cor <http://step.esa.int/main/third-party-plugins-2/sen2cor/>`_.

+.. note:: If you already have access to Sentinel-2 L2A, skip straight to ``mosaic.py``.
+This may be the case if you're using a cloud platform where Sentinel-2 data archives are stored at the same location as servers.
+You can also skip this step if you're happy to build a mosaic using L1C data, but be aware that the output will be of lower quality.

 ``preprocess.py`` takes a list of level 1C .SAFE files as input, initiates sen2cor, and performs simple modifications to improve the quality of it's cloud and cloud shadow mask.